DMARC Validator - Check DMARC Record

 The DMARC relies on the established DKIM and SPF for email authentication.

-- When the email owner publishes the DMARC policy, it bound the receiving email server how to handle the email if it fails DMARC validation.
+- When the email owner publishes the DMARC policy, it binds the receiving server to handle the email if it fails the DMARC check.

-- When the receiving email server receives the email, it performs the DNS lookup for the DMARC policy for the domain included in the message's "From" header.
+- When the receiving email server receives the email, it performs the DMARC record lookup for the DMARC policy for the domain included in the message's "From" header.
 The server then checks and evaluates the email on three determinants.

 - Does the email DKIM signature validate?